canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 lang: en
 ---

 It can be hard to keep track of all of the digital content an institution produces.
 Managing by tasks is a way to focus attention on what's most important - how people use that content.
-This article looks at a sample of baseline testing results from a recent usability (UX) test of several top task for Health Canada and Public Health Agency of Canada.
+This article looks at a sample of baseline testing results from a recent usability (UX) test of several top tasks for Health Canada and Public Health Agency of Canada.

 ## What we mean by a task